 In my practice, the subject is the starting point.
 This results in a wide variety of approaches, different mediums I work with, and new aesthetic solutions to communicate my ideas.
 This is why on first view each series of works might look like they are made by different artists.
 But once you start to understand the way I look at the world, things will become obvious and clear.

-A good work of art makes you want to look, look again, and keep on looking.
+A good work of art makes you look, and keep on looking.
 Until you have found an answer to its enigma, one must persist in looking.
-That is it’s primary function.
+That is its primary function.